Foil the Flu FAQs

 - People who developed Guillain-Barre syndrome within 6 weeks of getting an influenza vaccine

 - People who have a moderate-to-severe illness with a fever (they should wait until they recover to be immunized)

 - People with symptoms of influenza and/or COVID-19

-If I have a cold, can I get the flu vaccine?
+If I have a cold or COVID-19, can I get the flu vaccine?

-If you are experiencing cold symptoms, regardless of how mild, please stay at home, complete the OMS Coronavirus Questionnaire (https://ors.od.nih.gov/oms-covid-screening), and await clearance by OMS before coming to campus.
-If you have an appointment and are not feeling well, or were ill within the past 14 days, please do not attend the clinic and reschedule your appointment.
+If you are experiencing cold symptoms, please reschedule your appointment after your symptoms have resolved.
+If you have COVID-19, please reschedule once you are no longer moderately or severely ill and have completed your isolation period.
 Symptoms to suggest a new illness may include unusual fatigue, fever, cough, change or loss of taste or smell, sore throat, muscle/body aches, congestion/runny nose, shortness of breath, nausea or vomiting, diarrhea, or headaches.